adam-sroka/website/README.md

 ## Running Locally

 To see your changes, first check that Hugo is installed by running `hugo version`, and then start the Hugo server with `hugo server -D` (`-D` enables drafts), then go to the shown localhost link (which has live reload!).
-For further documentation, refer [here](https://gohugo.io/getting-started/quick-start).
+Refer [here](https://gohugo.io/getting-started/quick-start) for Hugo documentation.

 ## Deploying